-Sample Objectives for a Résumé for the Hospitality Industry and the Food and Beverage Industry
+Writing a Résumé for the Hospitality Industry or the Food and Beverage Industry

 When applying for a job in the hospitality or food and beverage industry, it is important to stand out from the other candidates.
 To do this, make sure that you have a clear message, or objective, that you can communicate throughout your résumé and interview.
 You can choose to keep your objective implicit (a guiding principle that drives your decisions on what skills you emphasize) or to make it explicit by actually writing it on your résumé.

 Below, I list specific objectives for you to view.
 Feel free to skip to those immediately, or continue reading to find out more about what a résumé objective is, whether you need one, and how to make yours stand out.

 A résumé objective is a short, pithy statement summarizing what you hope to accomplish with your résumé.
 Think of it as the one point you want your potential employer to take away from reading the whole page.
 It should be a specific sentence detailing what position you want, and what skills you will bring to it.

 Do You Really Need an Objective on Your Résumé?

 Objectives were more important in the past than they are now.
 They are best for candidates with little experience but a strong sense of purpose for why a specific job will be an excellent fit for them and and their career path.
 If you already have a wealth of experience, consider writing an executive summary instead.
 However, while many employers say that they do not require an objective and do not generally find them helpful, a particularly well-crafted statement may still catch their attention.

 All this being said, whether or not you write your objective down on your résumé, it is always important to have one prepared in your mind.
 For every potential job, think about your objective—what you want your employer to take away—and tailor how you showcase your skills in your résumé and interview in order to support that objective.